• Skip to main content

 Sierra at Tahoe isn’t the region’s largest resort, but they do offer a nice experience for beginners.
 In addition to the usual bunny hill runs, they have several very long green runs that cover most of the mountain.
 So, once you get skilled-up, you can take some nice long cruisers.
 Sierra at Tahoe also has special Adventure Zones for kids with fun signage and a special kid’s trail map.

 In addition, Sierra at Tahoe’s creative lesson packages make it one of the best ski resorts for beginners in Lake Tahoe.
+They offer a discounted 2-hour “first timer” package that includes a lesson and equipment.
 They offer a cool 3-pack that includes rentals and day pass for all three days and lessons for two days.
 That way, the package grows with you as you gain skills and leave the lessons behind.

 Check out their packages here.
-Please note that Sierra-at-Tahoe isn’t doing reservations this year, so get there early.
+Please note that Sierra-at-Tahoe advises that you get to the resort early.

 Mt.
 Rose